 Our projects in wellbeing settings bring an invaluable emotional and creative outlet to the many people we reach in hospitals, hospital schools, hospices and care homes.
-Our current projects and partnerships are detailed below and you can read more about our full participation programme, including wellbeing case studies in our 30th year brochure.
+In 2020, our Sound Young Minds programme achieved the Impact Award in the Royal Philharmonic Society Awards.
+Our current projects and partnerships are detailed below.

 Headway East London

 CLS has been working with Headway East London, a charity that supports people affected by brain injury for over three years.
 Projects are planned in collaboration with everyone involved to make sure we design sessions that not only enhance the centre’s programme but also leave a lasting legacy.
 Projects respond to our artistic programmes and aim to raise the sense of musicianship amongst their members, as well as find more ways for members with physical disabilities to access and engage with music making through music technology.
 Melodies, songs and sound installations are performed by Headway members and CLS players as part of Headway EATS, a monthly supper club for the centre’s supporters, and have also appeared at CLS performances.

 Our bespoke creative music-making projects in hospices are devised in partnership with St Christopher’s Hospice in Lewisham.
 CLS musicians and lead artists work with all members of the hospice including patients, families and staff to create their own artistic responses to themes and repertoire from CLS’s concert series.